 The three separate bellows can now be glued together.
 Make sure that

-but this is probably not necessary.
-However, the gaskets do provide
+any unevenness, but this is probably not necessary.
+However, the gaskets

-a weak link to enable the units to be separated in the future if necessary
+do provide a weak link to enable the units to be separated in the future

-(I'm not sure how easy this would be!)
-Assemble the units from the
+if necessary (I'm not sure how easy this would be!)
+Assemble the units

-bottom up.
-Apply plenty of glue to the surfaces to make sure there are no
+from the bottom up.
+Apply plenty of glue to the surfaces to make sure there

-leaks.
-Glue the reservoir onto the bottom bellows, then the top bellows onto
+are no leaks.
+Glue the reservoir onto the bottom bellows, then the top bellows

-the reservoir.
-Make sure the reservoir hinge is at the opposite end!
-Clamp
+onto the reservoir.
+Make sure the reservoir hinge is at the opposite

-everything up and then leave for the glue to dry completely.
-Do
+end!
+Clamp everything up and then leave the glue for 24 hours to

 The whole unit clamped up.
 Notice how it is like a completely flat